 Immediately, its malevolent presence fills the court, exuding strength as it promises swift delivery of the massive throne across vast distances.
 Yet, before the Ifrit can act, a human scholar, gifted with knowledge of the Scripture, speaks up, claiming he can bring the throne before Sulayman’s glance returns.

-Instantly, the throne appears before the Prophet, who gazes upon it in awe, proclaiming, “This is by the grace of my Lord, to test whether I am grateful or ungrateful.”
+Instantly, the throne appears before the Prophet, who looks on it in awe, proclaiming, “This is by the grace of my Lord, to test whether I am grateful or ungrateful.”
 The Ifrit, though powerful, is outdone by divine wisdom, highlighting its subordination to Allah’s will.

 In a renowned tale from One Thousand and One Nights, a humble fisherman, struggling to provide for his family, casts his net into the sea four times with no success.
 On his final attempt, he hauls up a heavy copper jar, sealed with a lead stopper bearing the seal of Prophet Sulayman.